 A program physician will prescribe Suboxone (or Subutex for pregnant women).
 The dosage will be steadily decreased until the patient can completely go off the medicine.

 The FRC provides information about neonatal abstinence syndrome, tobacco cessation, domestic violence, health screenings and more.

 The program is covered by most insurance providers, including Medicaid.
 If you have any questions about eligibility, feel free to contact our office at (304) 388-2427.

-CAMC Women and Children’s Hospital is the only freestanding women and children’s hospital in the state, and our Level-IV Neonatal Intensive Care Unit (NICU) is right across the hall from the labor and delivery unit.
+CAMC Women and Children’s Hospital is the first freestanding women and children’s hospital in the state, and our Level-IV Neonatal Intensive Care Unit (NICU) is right across the hall from the labor and delivery unit.
 The NICU has 24/7 neonatologist coverage, and our staff is experienced in caring for NAS babies (babies going through withdrawal).